StackedSystems/Kickstart-ISO-Generator/README.md

 # What it does

-1) It will download the ISO you select or add in the kickstart_generator.py
+1) It will download the ISO you select or add in the kickstart_generator.py / If ISO is placed in working dir (full DVD iso) it will build from local iso
 2) Mount the ISO and extract
 3) Update the ISO with the advanced Kickstart auto install parameters
 4) Check which distribution you are running and choose the best commands to run for success